Skip to main content

 Changer

 I first knew of Matt Gemmell as a Mac and iOS developer on Twitter, so I was curious when he decided to become a full-time writer instead.
-“Changer” is his first novel, his second came out late last year.
+“Changer” [affiliate link] is his first novel, his second came out late last year.

 Overall the story hangs together nicely.
 It’s well structured, the characters are not especially well developed but work well enough for a page-turner-thriller, which is clearly what it was aiming for.